huggingface/transformers/docs/source/en/add_new_model.md

 cd transformers
 ```

+There are two debugging environments for running the original model, a notebook ([Google Colab](https://colab.research.google.com/notebooks/intro.ipynb) or [Jupyter](https://jupyter.org/)) or a local Python script.

+> [!WARNING]
+> We don't recommend setting up a GPU environment to run the original model.
+This can be costly and only verified when the model is working in Transformers.
+Instead, work in a CPU environment at first.

+Notebooks are great for executing code cell-by-cell which can better help split logical components from one another.
+It can also accelerate debugging cycles because intermediate results can be stored.
+Notebooks can also be shared which is useful for working with contributors.

+The downside of notebooks is that if you aren't used to them, it may take some time to get used to.

 > [!TIP]
 > If the model architecture is identical to an existing model, skip ahead to add a [conversion script](#conversion-script), because you can reuse the architecture of the existing model.